Expanding your business into international markets is a major undertaking and the process presents huge challenges

 We’ve developed a solution that allows you to connect your Sitecore application to our translation management system, STREAM – allowing you to send content for translation, receive quotes, translate the content using the highest quality human translation and review and finally, publish the multi-language content onto your international website.

 Hybris is one of the best-known e-commerce platforms in the world, powering a huge number of the world’s largest retail brands.
 Recently acquired by the large German software provider, SAP, the Hybris platform is ideal for global omni-channel retail operations.
 Toppan Digital Language offers the ability to connect your Hybris-powered website to our proprietary workflow management tool, STREAM, using our custom API.

 Adobe Experience Manager (formerly known as Adobe CQ), is an enterprise web content management system that is developed and sold by Adobe Systems.
 Originally developed by Day Software, an organisation based in Switzerland, the platform became an integral component of Adobe’s marketing suite when the company acquired Day in 2010.
 Since then the product has been integrated into Adobe’s Marketing Cloud.

 Adobe Experience Manager is designed and marketed specifically to large companies with substantial and often global infrastructures.
 The system combines web content management, digital asset management, and social collaboration to deliver a solution that allows large companies to manage large amounts of information and complex, detailed workflows.

-Venda is the world’s largest provider of SaaS (software as a service) eCommerce technology with a huge array of clients from Tesco and TK Maxx to Conde Nast and the Universal Music Group.
-The system is leased to many Fortune 1000 companies based on a monthly fee, and in return the system is fully managed and supported with clients receiving the latest updates and functionality as part of their Venda subscription.
+Venda is one of the world’s largest providers of SaaS (software as a service) eCommerce technology with a huge array of clients from Tesco and TK Maxx to Conde Nast and the Universal Music Group.
+The system is leased to many Fortune 1000 companies based on a monthly fee and in return, the system is fully managed and supported with clients receiving the latest updates and functionality as part of their Venda subscription.

 IBM WebSphere Commerce